-The Dover, St Margaret’s and Martin Mill Light Railway Company (Light Railway Company), formed in 1909, was owned by:
+Part 1 of the story of Dover, St Margaret’s and Martin Mill Light Railway Company (Light Railway Company), describes its formation in 1909 and was owned by:

 - Sir William Crundall – Chairman of Dover Harbour Board;